aguerrera/Garoozis/README.md

 * an rss feed is generated from the files in the /_posts directory
 * all assets in your source folder are copied to the output directory
 * all files in the output directory are pushed to S3 (and soon Windows Azure) (the diff is copied)
+* you need ADMINSTRATOR privileges to run the web server. so open up VS as an admistrator or open your command line as an administrator.
+Not sure why this is, exactly.

 Hosting a website at S3
 -----------------------